Rose22/textdb/README.md

 full of *content*
 wow!
 ```

+below the properties is the usual content of a markdown file. you can access this with this library by using the special "content" property of any table.

 the markdown files can be edited using any text editor, and will still work just fine within the database if you do! any time the database is loaded and then saved using this library, it'll fix any missing properties, remove properties that aren't supposed to be there, and so on.